EA Sports

 Unlike some other sports game companies, EA Sports has no special ties to a single platform, which means that all games are released for the best-selling active platforms, sometimes long after most of the other companies abandon them.
 For example, FIFA 98, Madden NFL 98, NBA Live 98, and NHL 98 were released for the Sega Genesis and the Super NES throughout 1997; Madden NFL 2005 and FIFA 2005 had PlayStation releases in 2004 (FIFA 2005 and Madden NFL 2005 were also the last two PlayStation titles to be released); and NCAA Football 08 had an Xbox release in 2007.
 Madden NFL 08 also had Xbox and GameCube releases in 2007, and was the final title released for the GameCube, with Madden NFL 09 following as the final Xbox title.
 Additionally, NASCAR Thunder 2003 and NASCAR Thunder 2004 were released not only for the PlayStation 2, but for the original PlayStation as well.
 EA Sports brand name is used to sponsor English Football League Two team Swindon Town F.C. from the 2009–10 season onward and the EA Sports Cup in the Republic of Ireland.
 In July 2021, hackers who breached Electronic Arts in June 2021, had released the entire cache of stolen data after failing to extort the company and later sold the stolen files to a third-party buyer.
 Prior to the start of the 2023–24 season, EA Sports signed with the Spanish football league association, Liga Nacional de Fútbol Profesional to sponsor both first and second tier competitions which were under the title name, "LaLiga EA Sports" and "LaLiga Hypermotion" for five seasons with the €30 million a year deal.

 In June 2023, EA announced a restructuring of the company, having EA Entertainment and EA Sports as two separate divisions inside the business, with Cam Weber becoming the president of the division.

-In late September 2025, it was announced parent company EA would be acquired for $55 billion by the Public Investment Fund of Saudi Arabia and other investors.
+In late September 2025, it was announced parent company Electronic Arts would be acquired for $55 billion by the Public Investment Fund of Saudi Arabia and other investors in a leveraged buyout, which went through later that month, and was completed on August 4, 2026.